OmerBuzdar/MoneyMinder/README.md

 # MoneyMinder

-MoneyMinder is a simple iOS expense app that allows users to take notes of their expenses, delete and track expenses.
+MoneyMinder is a simple iOS expense tracker app that allows users to take notes of their expenses, delete and track expenses.

 ## Features